Tomato Rice Recipe (South Indian Thakkali Sadam)

 6. Stir, then continue to sauté until the aroma of raw ginger-garlic goes away, about some seconds.

-7. Add ½ tablespoon of chopped mint leaves and ¼ cup of chopped fresh coriander leaves (also known as cilantro).
+7. Add ½ tablespoon of chopped mint leaves and ¼ cup chopped fresh coriander leaves (also known as cilantro).

 8. Stir and sauté for a minute.